-- A. General - 1.
-With the exception of the hilts, guards and pommels, no metal or non-approved rigid, granular, or liquid material may be used in the construction of single or two-handed weapons including spears. - 2.
+- 1. With the exception of the hilts, guards and pommels, no metal or non-approved rigid, granular, or liquid material may be used in the construction of single or two-handed weapons including spears. - 2.
 Primary weapons used single-handed shall have a wrist strap (or equivalent restraint) which will keep the weapon from leaving the immediate area of the user if released during any part of a bout or combat.
-Restraints are not required on hafted weapons used single-handed, or on single-handed back-up weapons. - 3.
+Restraints are not required on hafted weapons used single-handed, or on single-handed back-up weapons.
+This requirement may be waived during Melee combat if deemed safe to do so. - 3.
 Flails are expressly prohibited. - 4.
-Mechanical devices known as "sliders," which are used to guide or propel spears, are prohibited. - 5.
+Mechanical devices known as "sliders", which are used to guide or propel spears, are prohibited. - 5.
 All weapons shall have all cutting edges and thrusting tips marked in a contrasting color. - 6.
 The striking surfaces of all weapons, including the tip, shall be wrapped in a manner that allows no rattan splinters to protrude. - 7.
 All thrusting tips and striking heads must be securely attached to the weapon. - 8.
 The edges and tips of all striking surfaces shall be rounded. - 9.
-No part of a weapon shall have sharp edges or protrusions with cross-section of less than 1.25 inch (31.8mm) in diameter.
-Guards, pommels, hooks, etc., shall be firmly and securely affixed to the weapon haft. - 10.
-It shall not be possible to force into a legal face guard, any part of a weapon which may reasonably be expected to contact an opponent during combat more than .5 inch (12.7 mm).
-Rattan weapons may have a handle section which is less than 1.25 inch (31.8 mm), so long as it meets this criterion.
-Combat archery shafts may be thinner as long as the head and tail meet the criteria.
+No part of a weapon shall have sharp edges or protrusions with cross-section of less than 1.25 inches (31.8mm) in diameter.
+Guards, pommels, hooks etc., shall be firmly and securely affixed to the weapon haft. - 10.
+It shall not be possible to force into a legal face guard, any part of a weapon which may reasonably be expected to contact an opponent during combat more than .5 inch (12.7mm).
+Rattan weapons may have a handle section which is less than 1.25 inches (31.8mm) so long as it meets this criterion.
+Combat archery shafts may be thinner as long as the head and tail meet the criteria. - 11.
+Rattan shall not be treated in any way that will substantially reduce its flexibility (e.g., treated with wax, resin, fiberglass, rawhide , etc.).
+In Drachenwald, wrapping rattan in standard, fiberglass filament tape is not interpreted as substantially reducing flexibility.

-- 11. Rattan shall not be treated in any way that will substantially reduce its flexibility (e.g., treated with wax, resin, fiberglass, etc.). - 12.
-No weapon shall exceed 6 pounds (2.73 kg). - 13.
-No missile weapons intended to simulate firearms, slings, slingstaffs, nor atlatls can be used on the field of armored combat. - 14.
+- 12. No weapon shall exceed 6 pounds (2.73 kg).
+In Drachenwald total weapon length shall not exceed 9 feet (2.743 m). - 13.
+No missile weapons intended to simulate firearms, slings, sling-staffs, nor atlatls can be used on the field of armored combat. - 14.
 No "punch weapons" or thrusting weapons that have the blade or tip more perpendicular than parallel to the grip. - 15.
-No shovel handles on any thrusting weapon. - 16.
-Weapons under 48" (1.22 m) or greater than 7' 6" (2.29 m) in length may have either a thrusting tip or a butt spike, but not both at the same time.
-The madu was not a weapon of individual combat during the SCA's period of study, and therefore it is excluded from SCA Armored Combat. - B. Single-Handed Weapons and shall be not less than 1.25 inch (31.8 mm) in total diameter (including tape) along its entire length excepting the handle.
+No shovel handles on any thrusting weapon.

+B. Single-Handed Weapons